Skip to main content

 Can older medical facilities achieve the same sustainability outcomes as new builds?

-While newer builds and practices offer more opportunities, existing facilities can achieve significant improvements through strategic retrofits.
+Newer builds and practices offer more opportunities.
+However, existing facilities can still enhance significantly with smart retrofits.

-Older buildings often have the greatest potential for energy savings due to their baseline inefficiency.
+Older buildings often have the greatest potential for energy savings.
 These sustainability in healthcare examples prove that any facility can improve.

 What government incentives are available for sustainable healthcare facility upgrades?